Transition from Year 6 to Year 7

 We have a variety of lunchtime clubs and the library is open for use as well.
 Clubs and activities are published in the first few weeks of the academic year.

 Sometimes property is misplaced at school and the chances of reuniting it with students is greatly increased if all property is clearly named.
-When a student becomes aware they have lost an item, they should visit the reception office, outside of lesson times, to see if it has been handed in.
-If this proves unsucessful, they should retrace their steps of that day as the item may still be in a classroom or one of the areas they have visited during their free time.
-In a large and busy school, this is best done on the day, however, it is always worth checking back with the reception office every few days.
+When a student becomes aware they have lost an item, they should visit the lost property box in their year group zone, outside of lesson times, to see if it has been handed in.
+If this proves unsucessful, they should retrace their steps for that day as the item may still be in a classroom or one of the areas they have visited during their free time.
+In a large and busy school, this is best done on the day, however, it is always worth checking back with the lost property box every few days.

-All valuable items should be kept in student lockers at all times if bringing them into school is unavoidable e.g. mobile phones, electronic devices, cash, trainers, jewellery.
+All valuable items should be kept at home e.g. mobile phones, electronic devices, cash, trainers, jewellery.

 Students may be set weekly tasks in English, Mathematics, Science and Languages.
 In all other subjects, homework is set at appropriate times when it is meaningful to do so.
 In Year 7, tasks should take approximately 20 minutes per subject, however some assignments will be designed to span a number of weeks.
 Please see our homework policy here for more informaton.

-Imberhorme use a system called Edulink One.
-This system allows students and parents/carers to view homework that has been set.
-Please see our Admissions Booklet for further information on Edulink One
+Students and parents/carers are able to view homework that has been set via Bromcom, for parents this is the MyChildAtSchool app.
+Please see our Admissions Booklet for further information.

 Students may also sync their devices to their school email and calendar and this will allow them to view their homework too.
 Everything in the palm of their hand!
 Please see our webpage for sign up information to ActiveSync: http://www.imberhorne.co.uk/online-services

-It is in not essential for students to have a mobile phone.
+It is in not essential for students to have a mobile phone and expensive items should not be brought into school.
 However, mobile phones are sometimes used in lessons but only when specifically directed by the class teacher.

-At all other times, mobile phones should be switched off and placed either in the student's bag or safely stored in their locker.
+At all other times, mobile phones should be switched off and placed either in the student's bag or safely stored in their locker (whenlockers are in use).
 They are not allowed to be visible anywhere on the school grounds during the school day without permission.

 Please see our Term Dates page here for the timings of our school day which include details of when break and lunch times are.
 Please note that students are welcomed into school every morning by 8.30am in readiness for an 8.40am start.
 It's always better to aim for 8.30am to be safe, the bell sounds at 8.35am as a reminder to move to the form room or to the hall for assembly.